History of India (1947–present): Economic reforms

-Under the policies initiated by late Prime Minister P. V. Narasimha Rao and his then-Finance Minister Dr. Manmohan Singh, India's economy expanded rapidly.
+Under the policies initiated by the then Prime Minister P. V. Narasimha Rao and his then-Finance Minister Dr. Manmohan Singh, India's economy expanded rapidly.
 The economic reforms were a reaction to an impending balance of payment crisis.
 The Rao administration initiated the privatisation of large, inefficient, and loss-inducing government corporations.
 The UF government had attempted a progressive budget that encouraged reforms, but the 1997 Asian financial crisis and political instability created economic stagnation.
 The Vajpayee administration continued with privatisation, reduction of taxes, a sound fiscal policy aimed at reducing deficits and debts, and increased initiatives for public works.
 Cities like Bangalore, Hyderabad, Pune, and Ahmedabad have risen in prominence and economic importance, becoming centres of rising industries and destinations for foreign investment and firms.
 Strategies like forming Special Economic Zones—tax amenities, good communications infrastructure, low regulation—to encourage industries has paid off in many parts of the country.

 A rising generation of well-educated and skilled professionals in scientific sectors of the industry began propelling the Indian economy, as the information technology industry took hold across India with the proliferation of computers.
 The new technologies increased the efficiency of activity in almost every type of industry, which also benefitted from the availability of skilled labor.
 Foreign investment and outsourcing of jobs to India's labor markets further enhanced India's economic growth.
 A large middle class has arisen across India, which has increased the demand, and thus the production of a wide array of consumer goods.
 Unemployment is steadily declining, and poverty has fallen to approximately 22%.
 Gross Domestic Product growth increased to beyond 7%.
 While serious challenges remain, India is enjoying a period of economic expansion that has propelled it to the forefront of the world economy, and has correspondingly increased its influence in political and diplomatic terms.